-- > On 7 May 2021 the IASB published "Amendments to IAS 12 Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction."
+On 7 May 2021 the IASB published "Amendments to IAS 12 Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction."
 The amendments clarify the accounting of deferred tax on certain transactions that can generate assets and liabilities of the same amount upon initial recognition, such as leasing and decommissioning obligations.
 The modifications are effective from 1 January 2023.
-This amendment has had no effect on the Company's separate financial statements; - > On 12 February 2021 the IASB published two amendments: "Disclosure of Accounting Policies-Amendments to IAS 1 and IFRS Practice Statement 2" and "Definition of Accounting Estimates-Amendments to IAS 8."
+This amendment has had no effect on the Company's separate financial statements;

+On 12 February 2021 the IASB published two amendments: "Disclosure of Accounting Policies-Amendments to IAS 1 and IFRS Practice Statement 2" and "Definition of Accounting Estimates-Amendments to IAS 8."
 The amendments concerning IAS 1 require an entity to disclose material information on its accounting policies.
 The amendments improve disclosures regarding the Group's accounting policies in order to provide more useful information to investors and to other primary users of financial statements, and help companies distinguish changes in accounting estimates from changes in accounting policies.
 The modifications are effective from 1 January 2023.
-Adoption of these amendments has not affected the Company's separate financial statements; - > On 23 May 2023 the IASB published "Amendments to IAS 12 Income Taxes: International Tax Reform Pillar Two Model Rules."
-The amendments introduce a temporary exception to the accounting and disclosure obligations for deferred tax assets and liabilities under the Pillar Two Model Rules (which took effect in Italy on 31 December 2023 but are applicable from 1 January 2024), and require specific disclosures by entities affected by the International Tax Reform.
+Adoption of these amendments has not affected the Company's separate financial statements:

+On 23 May 2023 the IASB published "Amendments to IAS 12 Income Taxes: International Tax Reform - Pillar Two Model Rules," The amendments introduce a temporary exception to the accounting and disclosure obligations for deferred tax assets and liabilities under the Pillar Two Model Rules (which took effect in Italy on 31 December 2023 but are applicable from 1 January 2024), and require specific disclosures by entities affected by the International Tax Reform.

-Size-wise, because it is controlled by Coop Alleanza (the "ultimate parent entity" or UPE), the Group is affected by the new Pillar Two Model Rules.
-With support from its consultants, the UPE has used 2022 data (with the final figures for 2023 not yet available) to determine the perimeter of application and the potential impact of the new rules on the jurisdictions falling within its scope of consolidation, including through use of the transitional safe harbours applicable to the three-year period 2024-2026 as allowed by the OECD guidelines.
-On the basis of those analyses, the new rules are not expected to have an impact on the Company or the Group, since the safe harbour - routine profit test is fully applicable.
+Size-wise, because it is controlled by Coop Alleanza (the "ultimate parent entity" or UPE), the Group is affected As of the reporting date, the EU authorities had not yet fiby the new Pillar Two Model Rules.
+With support from its nished the endorsement process necessary for the adopconsultants, the UPE has used 2022 data (with the final tion of the following amendments and standards. figures for 2023 not yet available) to determine the peri-> On 25 May 2023 the IASB published "Amendments to meter of application and the potential impact of the new IAS 7 Statement of Cash Flows and IFRS 7 Financial Inrules on the jurisdictions falling within its scope of construments: Disclosures: Supplier Finance Arrangements." solidation, including through use of the transitional safe The document requires disclosures on reverse factoring harbours applicable to the three-year period 2024-2026 agreements that allow users of financial statements to asas allowed by the OECD guidelines.
+On the basis of those sess how supplier finance arrangements affect an entity's analyses, the new rules are not expected to have an imliabilities and cash flows and to understand the effect of pact on the Company or the Group, since the safe harbour supplier finance arrangements on the entity's exposure - routine profit test is fully applicable. to liquidity risk.
+The changes are effective from 1 January b) IFRS and IFRIC accounting standards, amendments, 2024 but early adoption is permitted.
+The directors do and interpretations endorsed by the European Union not expect the amendments to have a significant impact but not yet effective and not applied in advance by the on the Company's financial statements;

-b) IFRS and IFRIC accounting standards, amendments, and interpretations endorsed by the European Union but not yet effective and not applied in advance by the Group as of 31 December 2023
+Group as of 31 December 2023